 Fashion is featured prominently in Helsinki, as well as other art mediums like glass and furniture.
-The gastronomy scene is always expanding and there are plenty of good places to eat and explore.
+The gastronomy scene is always expanding, and there are plenty of good places to eat and explore.
 Plus, the location on the Baltic Sea means that just outside the city limits, the wild beauty of Norway awaits your visit.

 The high energy of the city is extra cheerful and lively, which is a good chance from Rovaniemi’s hard past.
-With museums, nature and Santa’s Claus’ workshop to visit, this is a great place to travel with kids.
+With museums, nature, and Santa’s Claus’ workshop to visit, this is a great place to travel with kids.

 Turku is an ancient city that has been brought back to life by a young population of university students.
-The history of the town is reflected in the streets, but now it lies between the hustle and bustle of bars, restaurants, and nightclubs.
+The history of the town is reflected in the streets, and now it lies between the hustle and bustle of bars, restaurants, and nightclubs.

 Another city that lies between two lakes is Jyvaskyla, which is a unique place that has become known for hosting the World Rally Championships every year.
-But this lakeside beauty is a massive hit during the summer months as the beautiful landscape is filled with quiet swimming spots and popular beaches.
+This lakeside beauty is a massive hit during the summer months as the beautiful landscape is filled with quiet swimming spots and popular beaches.

 Points of Interest

-Finland is also home to its own set of icons and there are plenty of points of interest to explore.
+Finland is also home to its own set of icons, and there are plenty of points of interest to explore.
 Here are Finland’s top points of interest that have become a favorite amongst visitors.